-GEN – 1163.00.
+GEN – 1083.00.
 On behalf of the European Commission (DG CLIMA), Öko-Recherche is working on a series of analysis evaluating the implementation of the F-Gas Regulation (EU) No 517/2014 since 2015.
 This includes, among others, monitoring of the refrigerant prices.
-The Q2/2020 report has been recently shared with Eurovent.
+The Q3/2019 report has been recently shared with Eurovent.

 Öko-Recherche, on behalf of the European Commission (DG CLIMA), works on the monitoring of HFC prices.
 This is an ongoing activity started in 2016.

-The price data on refrigerants are obtained from 58 companies from ten EU Member States (main respondents from France, Germany, and Italy) and all supply chain levels (3 gas producers, 6 gas distributors, 25 OEMs, 23 service companies, 1 end-user) reported purchase and/or selling prices for HFCs and lower GWP alternatives.
+The price data on refrigerants are obtained from 84 companies from eleven EU Member States (main respondents from France, Germany, Italy and Poland) and all supply chain levels (3 gas producers, 6 gas distributors, 28 OEMs, 36 service companies, 5 and-users and 2 other companies) reported purchase and/or selling prices for HFCs and lower GWP alternatives.